apache/apisix/docs/en/latest/plugins/skywalking.md

 }'
 ```

-You also can complete the above operation through the web interface, first add a route, then add skywalking plugin:
+You also can complete the above operation through the web interface, first add a route, then add SkyWalking plugin:

 ![ ](../../../assets/images/plugin/skywalking-1.png)